phiresky/neural-network-demo/README.md

 # Kogsys-Demos

-This repository contains various demonstrations for the lecture “Kognitive Systeme” at the [Interactive Systems Lab (ISL)](http://isl.anthropomatik.kit.edu/english/) at the [Karlsruhe Institute for Technology](https://kit.edu).
+This repository contains various demonstrations for the lecture “Kognitive Systeme” at the [Interactive Systems Lab (ISL)](http://isl.anthropomatik.kit.edu/english/) at the [Karlsruhe Institute of Technology](https://kit.edu).

 Currently there is only the Neural Network demonstration and the Perceptron demonstration, both contained as a single webpage in [neural-network/](neural-network/).